octosteve/octosteve.github.io/source/2015-02-22-let-me-find-out.html.markdown

  calls the ruby `Method` object.
 Pretty freakin' sweet.

 ## Conclusion
 Ruby's language features are one of the most robust I've had the pleasure to work with.
-This relatively mundane method offers a nice splash of awesome by taking a callable object as its requirement.
+This mundane method offers a nice splash of awesome by taking a callable object as its requirement.